 “Settlement Date” shall mean the earliest of (a) five (5) business days after a Swap Monetization, (b) ninety (90) days after the consummation of the transactions contemplated by the Transaction Agreement and (c) the occurrence of an Event of Default under and as defined in the Swap Contracts.

-“Swap Monetization” shall mean the transfer to a third party unaffiliated with Enron Corp. of the rights and obligations of Mesquite under those two ISDA Master Agreements dated December __, 2000 between Mesquite and EPME (the “Swap Contracts”).
+“Swap Monetization” shall mean the transfer to a third party unaffiliated with Enron Corp. of the rights and obligations of Mesquite under that certain ISDA Master Agreements dated December __, 2000 between Mesquite and EPME (the “Swap Contracts”).

 EPMEH is duly authorized to provide this letter and to perform the terms hereof.
 This letter represents a valid, binding and enforceable obligation of EPMEH.